AppHazard-Studios/Manusplit/README.md

 - **100% offline** — no internet connection required
 - **No telemetry or tracking**
 - All processing stays fully on your device

 ---

 ## 📩 Support

-For questions, feedback, or bug reports, contact **apphazardstudios@gmail.com**
+For questions, feedback, or bug reports, email **apphazardstudios@gmail.com**

 ---